amblelabs/stargate-wiki/content/blocks/stargate.md

       ### Orlin:

-      *   his is the smallest of all the gates and also has no DHD.
+      *   This is the smallest of all the gates and also has no DHD.
 But is unique as it is built with blocks (not forgetting the toaster of course).
   - _type: local-image
     src: /stargate-wiki/blocks/images/orlin.png
     alt: Orlin
+  - _type: text
+    alt: Make Orlin
+    value: >-
+      ### How do i make the Orlin gate?

+      *   You make it by building the structure seen bellow, then `right-click` the toaster in the middle!
+  - _type: local-image
+    src: /stargate-wiki/blocks/images/orlinblocks.png
+    alt: Orlin Blocks
 ---